baresi687/development-platforms-ca/README.md

 - **Software:** The Docker daemon, or service.
 A persistent process that manages Docker containers.
 And Docker client that provides CLI to interact with Docker daemon.
 - **Objects:** Used to assemble an application in Docker.
 Like images, containers and services.
 - **Registries:** Repositories for images.
 Images are read-only templates for building containers.
-Docker client connects to registry to download images for use, or upload built images.
+Docker client connects to the registry to download images for use, or upload built images.

 #### Fast and easy configuration and deployment
 Docker containers allow a developer to package an application with all the parts it needs to run independently from the host Operating system, and deploy anywhere.